-- 5.6.1.
-Be fitted with brakes that are operative and capable of stopping the vehicle as required. - 5.6.2.
+5.6.1.
+Be fitted with brakes that are operative and capable of stopping the vehicle as required.

+5.6.2.
 Non-ferrous disc brakes are prohibited unless a Standard Part for that vehicle, or specifically authorised by Motorsport UK for a class or category of car.
 Steering

-- 5.7.1.
-Have a steering wheel with a continuous rim not incorporating any reflex angles in its basic shape (except for Drag Race vehicles).
-'D' shape wheels are permitted. - 5.7.2.
-Specifically not permitted are wheels having a noncontinuous rim shape similar to that shown in the Drawing 5.7. - 5.7.3.
-Cars of Periods A and B may have a tiller or alternative to a steering wheel if it formed part of the original vehicle. - 5.7.4.
-Have steering movement controlled to avoid fouling of wheels on chassis or bodywork. - 5.7.5.
+5.7.1.
+Have a steering wheel with a continuously closed rim (except for Drag Race vehicles).
+'D' shape wheels are permitted.

+5.7.2.
+Specifically not permitted are wheels having a noncontinuous rim shape similar to that shown in the Drawing 5.7(a).
+Along with other continuously closed rim shapes, those similar to Drawing 5.7 (b)-(c) are permitted.

+5.7.3.
+Cars of Periods A and B may have a tiller or alternative to a steering wheel if it formed part of the original vehicle.

+5.7.4.
+Have steering movement controlled to avoid fouling of wheels on chassis or bodywork.

+5.7.5.
 Rear wheel or four wheel steering is prohibited unless fitted on a Production vehicle by the manufacturer, or permitted under the Specific Technical Regulations, or SRs.